Main research and teaching areas

 By doing so I try to contribute to various directions and strands of sociological research: to criminology and the study of social control, to social psychology, disability studies and medical sociology, to the sociology of violence and interpersonal conflicts, to the sociology of gifts and corruption, to cultural sociology, the sociology of emotions and the sociology of play, and to the study of young people and today’s so-called ‘total institutions’ (and the institutions of the welfare state).
 My studies often revolve around social problems in some way or another, and often include a critical stance towards established “solutions”.

 A common denominator is my interest in how people are entwined in each other’s ways of acting and how they really cannot be separated from culture and society – and the other way around.
-While many would characterize my work as micro-sociology, I prefer to think that it more often transcends “micro”.
-Crime and punishment, disability and culture, control and institutions – these phenomena and circumstances are “meso” and “macro” too.
+While many would characterize my work as micro-sociology, it more often transcends “micro”.
+Crime and punishment, disability and culture, control and institutions – these phenomena and circumstances are “meso” and “macro”, too.

 I’m especially fond of theoretically surprising research that captures glimpses of real life.
 This involves the tricky combination of capturing social life in words, so that it still feels “alive”, and simultaneously offering an original theoretical understanding of it.